Skip to content

 • A grade marker that is obtained by taking the appropriate grade exam The specific grade tag required depends on the exam you’re taking.

-The current exams are Lead, Bronze, and Iron.
-All exams require a tag of your current grade (so the Lead exam requires each member to have a No-Grade Tag, and the Iron exam requires each member to have a Bronze Grade Tag).
-Grade tags are not consumed on taking the exam - instead, they are consumed when grading up after you have successfully passed the exam and obtained the required grade marker.
+The current exams are Lead, Bronze, and Iron, and Steel.
+All exams require a tag of your current grade (so the Lead exam requires each member to have a No-Grade Tag, and the Iron exam requires each member to have a Bronze Grade Tag, etc.).
+Grade tags are not consumed on taking the exam - instead, they are consumed when grading up in the Training Room after you have successfully passed the exam and obtained the required grade marker.
+You can convert ungraded tags to the tag level you need from the Grade Up screen.

 How do I get grade tags?